-Previously we had also discussed the input output velocity relations using the method of I C which we just reiterate here.
-So, we had used these 2 instantaneous centers of rotation.
-So, this point D was I 1 3.
-So, this is 1 this is 2 this is link 3 and this is link 4.
-So, this is I 1 3 and this is I 2 4 indicated by point C. And using these instantaneous centers we had determined the input output velocity relations or the velocities velocity relations between the expansion of the actuator the expansion rate of the actuator and the angular rate of link 2.
-So, I have written that out here.
+Previously, we had also discussed the input output velocity relations using the method of IC which we just reiterate here we had used these 2 instantaneous centers of rotation.

+So, this point d was I13.
+So, this is one this is 2 this is link 3 and this is link 4.
+So, this is I13 and this is I24 indicated by point c.
+And using these instantaneous centers, we had determined the input output velocity relations are the velocities velocity relations between a the expansion of the actuator, the expansion rate of the actuator and the angular rate of link 2.

-Here DB and DA are these distances which you can show we can you can see on the figure.
+So, I have written that out here DB and DA are these distances which you can show we can you can see on the figure.
 And using this angle phi where phi is nothing, but theta 2 minus theta 4.
-Using this angle we had expressed these velocity relations as I have shown here.
-So, these expressions of the Jacobian as defined from as defined in this slide looks very different or more complicated so to say in when you compare it with that obtained from the analytical method.
+Using this angle, we had expressed these velocity relations as I have shown here.
+So, these expressions of the Jacobean as defined from as defined in this slide.
+Looks very different or more complicated, so to say in when you compare it with that obtained from the analytical method.
 So, let us compare them.

-So, these are the expressions of the velocity relations obtained from the analytical method.
-And on the right I have written out the velocity relations obtained from the method of IC's.
-So, definitely these expressions on the left are more simple because here you have to determine phi.
-Now vanishing of this Jacobian gives us the singularities of the kinematic chain.
-And these singularities are nothing, but the dead center configurations of the chain.
+So, this these are the expressions of the velocity relations obtained from the analytical method and on the right, I have written out the velocity relations obtained from the method of ICs.

-Now specifying these or determining this dead center configurations was easier when we looked at the expressions obtained from the method of IC's.
-But these are also now quite easy if you look at the expressions obtain from the analytical method.
-So, let us look at the configurations where the Jacobian or its inverse vanishes which means they become singular or non-invertible.
-So, if I look at the Jacobian so this is the Jacobian this is the Jacobian inverse.
+So, definitely this these expressions on the left are mode simple because here you have to determine phi.
+Now, vanishing of this Jacobean gives us the singularities of the kinematic chain and these singularities are nothing, but the dead center configurations of the chain.
+Now, specifying these or determining these dead center configurations was easier when we looked at the expressions obtained from the method of ICs, but these are also now quite easy if you look at the expressions obtain from the analytical method.
+So, let us look at the configurations where the Jacobean or it is inverse vanishes which means they become singular or non-invertible.
+So, if I look at the Jacobean so, this is the Jacobean this is the Jacobean inverse.